Puppy vaccinations – when to walk

 - Set up play dates with vaccinated, adult dogs that are tolerant of puppies.
 Invite them over, or take your puppy there.

 - Safely secure your puppy in the car, and take her for rides to get her used to the car.
-I like this dog seatbelt from Mighty Paw.
+I use the dog seatbelt from Mighty Paw.

 - Ask pet-obsessed friends if you can bring your puppy over for a half-hour or so.